teatrove/teatrove/tea/readme.txt

 4.1.2 to 4.1.3
 =============================
+- Fix #154 fixng ambiguous edge cases when using varargs
 - Fix #96 adding deprecated and warning message support
 - Fix #120 adding 'dump' method to the default context
 - Fix #118 throwing error if invoking non-static method statically